Alexgreating/userbot/README.md

 Each Compass bot has a webhook version that allows for more flexible interaction with the Userbot API when API changes.<br>

 Let's look at the example:<br>
-In the new version of the Usbot API, the format of data sent to your webhook address has changed, for example, a new chat type has appeared:
+In the new version of the Userbot API, the format of data sent to your webhook address has changed, for example, a new chat type has appeared:
 >type: "group/single/ **(new) channel**"

 In this case previously used bot will have a webhook version **not affected** by changes and your webhook address will get known format data.<br>